 In June 2001, the FASB issued Statement of Financial Accounting Standards No. 141, "Business Combinations" (Statement No. 141), and Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" (Statement No. 142).
 Statement No. 141 requires that the purchase method of accounting be used for all business combinations initiated after June 30, 2001.
 Statement No. 141 also specifies criteria that intangible assets acquired in a purchase method business combination must meet to be recognized and reported apart from goodwill.
 Statement No. 142 requires that goodwill and intangible assets with indefinite useful lives no longer be amortized, but rather, periodically tested for impairment.
 The effective date of Statement No. 142 is January 1, 2002.
-As of the date of adoption, the Company had unamortized goodwill of approximately \$36.6 million, which is subject to the provisions of Statement No. 142.
+As of the date of adoption, we had unamortized goodwill of approximately \$36.6 million, which is subject to the provisions of Statement No. 142.

-As a result of adopting these new standards, the Company's accounting policies for goodwill and other intangibles changed on January 1, 2002, as described below:
+As a result of adopting these new standards, our accounting policies for goodwill and other intangibles changed on January 1, 2002, as described below:

-Goodwill: The Company recognized the excess of the purchase price of an acquired entity over the fair value of the net identifiable assets as goodwill.
+Goodwill: We recognized the excess of the purchase price of an acquired entity over the fair value of the net identifiable assets as goodwill.
 Goodwill is tested for impairment on an annual basis and between annual tests in certain circumstances.
 Impairment losses are recognized whenever the implied fair value of goodwill is less than its carrying value.
 Prior to January 1, 2002, goodwill was amortized over a twenty-year period using the straight-line method.
 Beginning January 1, 2002, goodwill is no longer amortized.

-Other Acquired Intangibles: The Company recognizes an acquired intangible asset apart from goodwill whenever the asset arises from contractual or other legal rights, or whenever it is capable of being divided or separated from the acquired entity or sold, transferred, licensed, rented, or exchanged, whether individually or in combination with a related contract, asset or liability.
+Other Acquired Intangibles: We recognize an acquired intangible asset apart from goodwill whenever the asset arises from contractual or other legal rights, or whenever it is capable of being divided or separated from the acquired entity or sold, transferred, licensed, rented, or exchanged, whether individually or in combination with a related contract, asset or liability.
 An intangible asset other than goodwill is amortized over its estimated useful life unless that life is determined to be indefinite.
-The Company will review the lives of intangible assets each reporting period and, if necessary, recognize impairment losses if the carrying amount of an intangible asset subject to amortization is not recoverable from expected future cash flows and its carrying amount exceeds its fair value.
+We will review the lives of intangible assets each reporting period and, if necessary, recognize impairment losses if the carrying amount of an intangible asset subject to amortization is not recoverable from expected future cash flows and its carrying amount exceeds its fair value.

-The Company completed the transitional goodwill impairment reviews required by the new standards during the first six months of 2002 and the annually required goodwill impairment review during the fourth quarter of 2002.
-In performing the impairment reviews, the Company estimated the fair values of the reporting units using a method that incorporates valuations derived from EBITDA multiples based upon market multiples and recent capital market transactions and also incorporates valuations determined by each segment's discounted future cash flows.
+We completed the transitional goodwill impairment reviews required by the new standards during the first six months of 2002 and the annually required goodwill impairment review during the fourth quarter of 2002.
+In performing the impairment reviews, we estimated the fair values of the reporting units using a method that incorporates valuations derived from earnings before interest expense, taxes, depreciation and amortization ("EBITDA") multiples based upon market multiples and recent capital market transactions and also incorporates valuations determined by each segment's discounted future cash flows.
 As of January 1, 2002, the transition date and as of October 1, 2002, the most recent annual review date, there was no impairment to goodwill as the fair values exceeded the carrying values of the reporting units.
-As of March 31, 2003, the carrying amounts of goodwill by reporting units are as follows: \$26.1 million for the Plastics and Rubber Components Segment and \$13.6 million for the Euroball Segment.
-Since December 31, 2002, the increase in goodwill of \$0.3 million is principally due to foreign currency translation adjustments at the Euroball Segment.